 HOWTO enable Adaptive Vertical Sync (Freesync) on AMD GPUs

 You do not need a "Freesync" branded monitor.
-You do need one with support for variable refresh rates.
-Most new monitors have it even if they do not market it and hide the off-by-default setting deep within the monitors settings menu.
+You do need one with support for variable refresh rates using either Freesync or the VESA DisplayPort VRR standard.

 You will need a display which is either capable of doing AMD Freesync OR able to do vertical refresh synchronization using the VESA standard.
-These features will need to be enabled which they are not out-of-the-box on many monitors.
-As an example, the ASUS PB27U has support for vertical refresh synchronization but it is not enabled by default.
-It must be enabled using the monitor's menu.
+You will also need:

 Option "VariableRefresh" "true" to a configuration file named something like

 Option "VariableRefresh" "true" and either setting can be used without the other.

 TearFree will enable triple buffering which will eliminate tearing in games with a broken vsync implementation and also prevent tearing in a lot of other cases. xfwm4 4.12 is one prime example of something which requires this setting.

 AMDGPU(0): VariableRefresh: enabled if this setting is read and it will show

 AMDGPU(0): VariableRefresh: disabled if it's not.
 Do be aware that the log will say

 AMDGPU(0): VariableRefresh: enabled as long as X understands that you've set